Sumati4/JavaScript-Brush-Up/README.md

 ---

-This document serves as a simple explanation of JavaScript and the role of JS Engines.
+This document serves as a simple explanation of JavaScript .